merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 ### References Mode

 {:.warning}
-You have one or more genomes, and one or more metagenomes from which you wish to recruit reads using your genomes.
+This mode is used when you have one or more genomes, and one or more metagenomes from which you wish to recruit reads using your genomes.

 Along with assembly-based metagenomics, we often use anvi'o to explore the occurence of population genomes accross metagenomes.
 A good example of how useful this approach could be is described in this blogpost: [DWH O. desum v2: Most abundant Oceanospirillaceae population in the Deepwater Horizon Oil Plume](http://merenlab.org/2017/11/25/DWH-O-desum-v2/).
 For this mode, what you have is a bunch of fastq files (metagenomes) and fasta files (reference genomes), and all you need to do is to let the workflow know where to find these files, using two `.txt` files: `samples_txt`, and `fasta_txt`.